 It is a condition of affiliation with VCV that each club takes out insurance for its players under Cricket Australia’s National Club Protection Program

-When the forecast temperature exceeds 36oC, captains are to consider the following to minimize the risk involved in playing: adjusting the starting time; reduced over games; additional drinks breaks; split innings; earlier retirement for batsmen; limit bowling spells to 3 overs maximum; regular rotation of fieldsmen.
+When the forecast temperature exceeds 36oC, captains shall consider the following to minimize the risk involved in playing: adjusting the starting time; reduced over games; additional drinks breaks; split innings; earlier retirement for batters, limit bowling spells to 3 overs maximum and regular rotation of fielders.